 When the logarithm of the interactive binding energy is regressed on the logarithm of N, 97.25 percent of the variation in the logarithm of IBE is explained by the variation in the logarithm of N.

 However it is believed that the nuclear strong force involves another term which makes it drop off with distance faster than the reciprocal of distance squared.
 Such a force formula is

 where H and σ are constants.

 The potential energy for such a force formula can be approximated by a function of the form

-This can be tested by regressing the logarhithm of the product of IBE and R on R. That regression shows that 90.55 percent of the variation in the dependent variable is explained by variation in R. Somewhat more, 93.37 percent, is explained if the logarhithm of R is used as the explanatory variable.
-However there is no rationale for using such a regresssion equation.
+This can be tested by regressing the logarithm of the product of IBE and R on R. That regression shows that 90.55 percent of the variation in the dependent variable is explained by variation in R. Somewhat more, 93.37 percent, is explained if the logarithm of R is used as the explanatory variable.

 Generally the relationships are approximately linear where there is not a transition between nucleon shells.
 The relationships do not cross.
 There is an inverse relationship between the interaction binding energy of a neutron and a proton and the scale of the nucleus.
 The results are consistent with the formula for the strong force having a negative exponential weighted inverse distance square dependency.